 - Face: If your dog has hair hanging in his eyes so much that he can’t catch the frisbee you throw to him, maybe it’s time to get those scissors out to trim those long eyebrows.
 If you do so just make sure that you take your time and ask for help if your dog keeps moving his head.
 Make sure to keep your scissors parallel to his face so you don’t accidentally poke him.

-- Feet: It is important to keep your pup’s paws trimmed.
+- Feet: It is important to keep your pup’s paws trimmed and ensure their pads and paws are healthy.
 Mats can easily occur between the toes or the pads and can be very uncomfortable for your dog.
 This may require some practice and training if your pet is uncomfortable with having his feet touched.
 To trim the paws use small, rounded tip scissors.
 Never cut downward in between the toes or pads, always keep your scissors parallel to your dog’s skin and be careful that you don’t have a fold of skin held between the scissors.
 (If you have clippers most groomers suggest using those because they are much safer than scissors.)
 Hold your dog’s paw securely and gently spread their toes.
 Clip the hair in between the pads until the paw hair is level with the dog’s pads.
 Don’t forget to trim the hair between the toes as well.
 TopDogTips.com has some good information and pictures for trimming feet.